|Rewards Rating:||3.9 / 5|

 Bonus for redeeming ThankYou points

 In addition to the round up feature, the Citi Rewards+ Card awards users 10% back on the ThankYou points they redeem, up to 100,000 points per year.
 If you spend $1,325 per month on your card and redeem all the points you earn each year, that comes out to an additional 2,200 points every year.

 Why you might want a different card

 Though the Citi Rewards+ card does reward 2X ThankYou points for supermarkets and gas stations, that reward rate is capped at $6,000 per year, which is easily reached if you have a big family or multiple vehicles.
-And though the card currently features a boosted rewards rate on air travel and hotels (5 points per dollar on up to $6,000 in spending in your first 12 months in theses categories and 1 point per dollar thereafter), your points cannot be transferred to Citi’s travel partners as they could be with an alternative like Citi’s premium card, the Citi Premier® Card, Through some redemption methods, ThankYou points are worth up to 1 cent, not as high as other points programs, and some redemption options go as low as 0.5 cents per point.
+You also can’t transfer points to Citi’s travel partners as you can with an alternative like Citi’s premium card, the Citi Premier® Card.
+Through some redemption methods, ThankYou points are worth up to 1 cent, not as high as other points programs, and some redemption options go as low as 0.5 cents per point.

 Cannot transfer ThankYou points to Citi travel partners

 The Citi Rewards+ card does earn you ThankYou points, but you cannot transfer any of those ThankYou points to Citi’s 16 airline partners, except for JetBlue at only 0.8 cents per point.
 On the other hand, the Citi Premier Card allows you to transfer your ThankYou points to its transfer partners, at a higher rate of 1 cent per point, such as Singapore Airlines, Virgin Atlantic and Flying Blue.